-- “Elite Strategies, Civil Society, and Sectarian Identities in Postwar Lebanon,” (co-author) International Journal of Middle East Studies 45, 4, (November 2013): 731-749.
+- “Elite Strategies, Civil Society, and Sectarian Identities in Postwar Lebanon,” (with Janine Clark) International Journal of Middle East Studies 45, 4, (November 2013): 731-749.

-- “The Arab Uprisings and the Geopolitics of the Middle East,” in The International Spectator 48, 2, (June 2013): 32-46.
+- “The Arab Uprisings and the Geopolitics of the Middle East,” The International Spectator 48, 2, (June 2013): 32-46.

 - “Remaking Lebanon after Syria: The Rise and Fall of Proxy Authoritarianism,” in Holger Albrecht, ed., Contentious Politics in the Middle East and North Africa (Gainesville, FL: University Press of Florida, 2010): 205-228.

 - “The Limits of Electoral Engineering in Divided Societies: Elections in Postwar Lebanon,” Canadian Journal of Political Science 39, 3, (September 2006): 635-655.